March is Women’s Month

 https://www.unwomen.org/en/what-we-do/ending-violence-against-women/facts-and-figures

-137 women are killed by a member of their family every day.
+Globally, 35 per cent of women have ever experienced physical and/or sexual intimate partner violence, or sexual violence by a non-partner.
+According to the latest data, more than 133 women or girls are being killed by a relative each day.
 It is estimated that of the 87,000 women who were intentionally killed in 2017 globally, more than half (50,000) were killed by intimate partners or family members.
 More than a third (30,000) of the women intentionally killed in 2017 were killed by their current or former intimate partner

 Rwanda